henichole/eCommerce-Project/starting_with_questions.md

               city
             HAVING AVG(CAST(productQuantity AS numeric)) IS NOT NULL;

---The average number of products ordered from visitors in each city and country are 1.
-But I don't feel right about this result, I tried to union the rows with same country and city name, along with the product quantity.
+--The average number of products ordered from visitors in each city and country appears to be 1, but I have reservations about this result.
+To address my concerns, I attempted to combine the rows with the same country and city name, along with the product quantity.

             WITH deduplicated_all_sessions AS (
                 SELECT DISTINCT country, city, productQuantity